RMS Olympic: Background and construction

 On 1 April 1911, Olympic was pulled into Thompson Graving Dock as part of its opening ceremony.
-Here, her hull was cleaned and painted.
+Here, the hull was cleaned and painted.
 It was also the place where she received her propellers.

-Olympic was driven by three propellers.
-The two three-bladed wing propellers were driven by two triple-expansion engines, while the four-bladed central propeller was driven by a turbine that used recovered steam escaping from the triple-expansion engines.
+Olympic was fitted with three propellers.
+The two three-bladed wing propellers were driven by two triple-expansion engines, while the four-bladed central propeller was powered by a turbine that used recovered steam escaping from the triple-expansion engines.
 The use of escaped steam was tested on the two years earlier.